 Olga is a young single mother of a 2 year old girl named Inga, who from a very young age experienced rejection and also deep pain of losing dear ones.
 First, her father passed away when she was young, growing up only with her mother and brothers.

 Later, a series of unfortunate life events led to cold relationships with her brothers.
-In thirst for affection, she got married.
+In thirst for affection, she got married go to this web-site.
 Unfortunately, few months later she gave birth to a little girl with serious health issues, always in need to attend hospitals and by medicines, but whom she loves and cares with all her heart.
 And, as if this was not enough, after Inga's birth Olga lost her husband who passed away.
 Even though she had Inga, whose presents made life much more beautiful, she felt alone, hopeless and ready to give up on everything.

 However, slowly Olga learned to be strong and fight for her daughter’s wellbeing.
 She lives in her father in law’s house, but suffers from low financial income and lack of physical support.
 Olga ceased getting the 400 lei (21$ USD) monthly allowance from the government (21$ is the standard amount of money a single mother receives per child up to the age of 1,5 years old) and the only hope is the small allowance she hopes to get from government for Inga’s disability issues.